FoFxjc/PLP-2020-03-31-GRP7-Food-Search-Customer-Analytics/README.md

 [![Watch the video](http://img.youtube.com/vi/HmR8BYN2fGQ/0.jpg)](https://youtu.be/HmR8BYN2fGQ)

-Considering the sensitivity of commercial information, please go to luminus to check our system demo video.
+*Note: Considering the sensitivity of commercial information, please go to luminus to check our system demo video.

 ---